albertz/commandergenius/alienblaster/readme.txt

 		exit
 	adb push alienblaster /data/data/de.schwardtnet.alienblaster/files Then you can test it by launching Alien Blaster icon from Android applications menu.
-It's designed for 640x480, but with bit of luck you can play the game a bit.
+It's designed for 640x480, and GUI elements are drawn out of place, but you can play the game.
+Note: You should play it with vertical screen orientation (keyboard is closed) Fire key is Call key ( = left Ctrl for SDL ), Change weapon is Menu key ( = left Alt for SDL ) Note that you may use Volume up/down and Camera keys as game inputs - you'll have to redefine them in game keyconfig menu.
-Note: You should play it with vertical screen orientation (keyboard is closed) Fire key is Call key, redefine Choose Weapon to Enter key through (trackball click) Other keys like Home, Back and End Call will force application quit, and because the app itself does not handle SDL_QUIT event correctly (asks for confirmation), it will stay in memory until you reboot device.
-The same will happen if the phone goes to sleep, so hit keyboard often plz.
+Other keys like Home, Back and End Call will force application quit, and because the app itself does not handle SDL_QUIT event correctly (asks for confirmation), it will stay in memory until you reboot device.
+The same will happen if the phone goes to sleep, so hit keyboard often please.
 To exit correctly press Menu key - it's redirected to Escape.

+When porting you own app, first of all ensure that your application supports one of 320x200, 320x240 or 320x430 display resolutions and 16 bits per pixel (320x430 is resolution for HTC devices, if other vendors will produce Android phones it may differ).

-When porting you own app, replace "alienblaster" and "de.schwardtnet.alienblaster" with the name of your application and your reversed webpage address everywhere:
+Replace all strings "alienblaster" and "de.schwardtnet.alienblaster" with the name of your application and your reversed webpage address (or any unique string):
 	Application.mk:2
 	project/AndroidManifest.xml:3
 	project/src/DemoActivity.java:42 and 57